 Routine dental X-rays will usually indicate impacted wisdom teeth long before symptoms develop.
 While you can’t prevent impaction from occurring, you can take steps to monitor the process and prevent future complications down the line.

-Impacted wisdom teeth removal in Feasterville, PA
+Impacted wisdom teeth removal in Feasterville and Newtown, PA

 Additional Resources on Impacted Wisdom Teeth: